MicrosoftDocs/Viva/Viva/glint/reports/comments-report.md

 The Comments report, for those with comments permission, is accessed from the Viva Glint dashboard > **Reports** > **Comments**.

-## Choose which comment sections to view on your dashboard
+## Choose which comment sections are shown on your dashboard

-The Comments report is divided into sections; the Overview section displays on the screen by default.
+The Comments report is divided into sections.
+The *Overview* section displays by default.

 :::image type="content" source="../../media/glint/reports/comments-overview.png" alt-text="Screenshot of Comments Overview default sections."

-- **Comments** - Total number of comments, defined by number of commenters and percentage of respondents.
+- **Comments** - Total number of comments, defined by number of commenters and percentage of respondents
-- **Continent Sentiment** - A bar graph indicating overall positive, negative, and neutral sentiments.
+- **Continent Sentiment** - A bar graph indicating overall positive, negative, and neutral sentiments
-- **Topics** - Topics mentioned most often appear here, including the number of mentions.
+- **Topics** - Topics mentioned most often, including the number of mentions

 ## Add additional sections to your comments report
 There are two ways to add additional sections:
 - Select the **+ Add section** button, or
-- Use the **More** dropdown menu and then choose **+ Add Section**
+- Use the **More** dropdown menu and choose **+ Add Section**

 Select sections by scrolling through the tabs in the slider window.
 Add or delete sections at any time.
 - Select the **+ button** to add the section.